dlannan/ljos/README.md

 Dont use the Makefile, yet.
 This is from Kenneths repo and its going to be 'remodelled' :)

 Follow these steps:

+**Note:** *Skip to step 3 if you dont want to build the linux kernel.
+The provided linux kernel 4.9.239 can be used.*

 1. Download the kernel as described in Kenneths blog page.
 You can use _any_ linux kernel you want.
 Example:
 ```